To make a complaint please contact Council Customer Liaison Team:

 If you find yourself being affected by persistent barking or howling of a dog, there are a few steps you can take to remedy the problem.
 Please remember barking problems can take time to solve.
 We recommend you talk to the owner in the first instance.
 More often than not, dog owners appreciate being made aware that their dog is causing an issue.
 We may ask you to complete a Barking Analysis Sheet to help identify the nature of the problem.

-If you see a dog wandering dog, ring Animal Control.
+If you see a dog wandering dog, ring our Customer Liason Team who will pass on the details to Animal Management.
 Make sure you give as many details as possible – such as if the dog was aggressive, if it had a collar and tag, and which direction was it heading when you last saw it.
-All these details help animal control locate the dog a lot faster.
+All these details help Animal Management locate the dog a lot faster.

-If possible, take a photo of the wandering dog, and either email to email@example.com or bring into 20 Thames Street for our Animal Control team to view.
+If possible, take a photo of the wandering dog, and either email to firstname.lastname@example.org or bring into 20 Thames Street for our Animal Management team to view.

 If you or your pet are attacked by a dog it is important to report the incident as soon as possible so that we can locate the dog and ensure it is secured to prevent further attacks.
 Your complaint will be actioned within two hours.
 Information we will be looking for: